Yemen's warring parties agree only to renew two-month truce, U.N. says | Law-Order

 Yemen's warring parties agree only to renew two-month truce, U.N. says

-Grundberg had been pushing for a six-month truce with additional measures, sources had told Reuters, but both sides have had grievances about implementation of the existing truce deal and mistrust runs deep.
+Grundberg had been pushing for a six-month truce with additional measures, sources had told Reuters, but both sides have had grievances about the implementation of the existing truce deal first agreed upon in April and mistrust runs deep.
 U.S. and Omani officials had also been engaging with parties to back Grundberg's proposal following a visit by President Joe Biden to Saudi Arabia last month, where he announced following bilateral talks an agreement to "deepen and extend" the truce.

 Yemen's warring sides agreed to renew a two-month truce expiring on Tuesday, the United Nations envoy said, despite international pressure for an extended and expanded deal that would build on the longest stretch of relative calm in over seven years.

 "This truce extension includes a commitment from the parties to intensify negotiations to reach an expanded truce agreement as soon as possible," special envoy for Yemen Hans Grundberg said in a statement.
-Grundberg had been pushing for a six-month truce with additional measures, sources had told Reuters, but both sides have had grievances about implementation of the existing truce deal and mistrust runs deep.
+Grundberg had been pushing for a six-month truce with additional measures, sources had told Reuters, but both sides have had grievances about the implementation of the existing truce deal first agreed in April and mistrust runs deep.

 U.S. and Omani officials had also been engaging with parties to back Grundberg's proposal following a visit by President Joe Biden to Saudi Arabia last month, where he announced following bilateral talks an agreement to "deepen and extend" the truce.
-Biden welcomed the renewal of the truce, but said in a statement that while it was an important step and essential to saving lives it "is not enough in the long run."
+Biden, welcoming the renewal of the truce, said that while it was an important step and essential to saving lives it "is not enough in the long run."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)